-This white paper provides data about the number of persons in each state and Congressional District enrolled in Medicaid and CHIP, as well as the estimated number of Americans in each state and Congressional District who have benefited from Medicaid expansion under the Affordable Care Act.
+Medicaid has become an issue of growing political salience at both the state and Federal level.
+This white paper tracks the role of Medicaid in multiple election campaigns since 2019.
+This white paper also provides data about the number of persons in each state and congressional district enrolled in Medicaid and CHIP, and the estimated number of Americans who have benefited from Medicaid expansion under the Affordable Care Act.

 Schreiber, Melody. “’A Matter of Life and Death’: Maternal Mortality Rate Will Rise without Roe, Experts Warn.”
 The Guardian, Guardian News and Media, https://tinyurl.com/286vvstv

 Eliason, Erica.
 “Adoption of Medicaid Expansion Is Associated with Lower Maternal Mortality.”
 Women’s Health Issues : Official Publication of the Jacobs Institute of Women’s Health, U.S. National Library of Medicine, https://tinyurl.com/2mnedhd2.